Spaces available for reservation:

 Procedures for making reservations:

-Reservations may be submitted no more than 1 month in advance and no less than 3 business days before the day needed.
+Reservations may be submitted no more than 1 month in advance and no less than 5 business days before the day needed.
+A confirmation or rejection email will be sent within the same 5 business days.

 Items may not be reserved for more than 5 consecutive workdays.
 Special consideration may be granted if it found the lesson cannot be completed within the 5-day limit.
 Please see the Media Specialist to discuss extended reservations.